Ruksina01/Angular_Web/README.md

 ### 🛠 **Technologies and Tools Used**
 - **⚡ Angular:** The main framework used for building the **single-page application**.
 - **🟢 Node.js & npm:** Used for managing **dependencies** and running Angular CLI commands.
+- **📜 JavaScript**: Enhances interactivity and provides dynamic features within the Angular application.
+- **📄 HTML**: Used for structuring the content of the resume.
+- **🎨 CSS**: Applied for styling the layout and ensuring a polished visual presentation.
 - **🎨 Bootstrap:** Utilized for **responsive design** and styling the resume, including layout components like cards, forms, and navigation.

 ---